dset0x/dset0x.github.io/src/pages/advice.md

 Exercise, diet and hygiene
 ------

-* Look up Antranik on YouTube.
+* Look up Antranik on YouTube for exercises you can do at home.

-* Mathematically speaking, any amount of exercise is infinitely better than none.
-It's never too late to start.
+* Mathematically speaking, any amount of exercise is infinitely better than none and it's never too late to start.

 * Finish your shower with cold water.

 * Use a soft toothbrush.
 Pretend your teeth are ancient bones that you must carefully clean.

 * Just eat a bit of everything and less of the bad stuff.

-* Breakfast is not important, but if you're hungry, eat.
-There's probably a reason why you're hungry.